 As a lactation consultant, I am always surprised when new parents believe they need to schedule feedings for their newborns.
 Some parents have received this information online, from medical professionals or well-meaning friends and family.
 All of whom do not understand how newborn physiology and breastfeeding works.
 They believe they must put their baby on a strict feeding and sleeping schedule to have a happy, well-adjusted child who is taught to self sooth and self-regulate their appetites

-The problem is to achieve either of these goals you must over-feed an infant and practice sleep training.
+The problem is, to achieve either of these goals you must over-feed an infant and practice sleep training.
 Both of which are completely incompatible with breastfeeding whether your child is three days, three weeks or 3 months old.
 Newborns babies have very tiny stomachs after birth, feedings are meant to be small and frequent Since most breastfeed infants will only take as much food as they need and refuse to nurse, mothers have to pump their breasts to obtain large quantities of milk for scheduled feedings.
 When infants are exclusively breast fed, babies only eat until they are full and do not binge feed to go unnaturally longer periods between feedings and sleep.

-Why is this not optimum?
+Why is this not optimal?
 When your baby is first born, their stomach is the size of a large marble.
 It is meant to gradually stretch and increase in size over time.
 Overfeeding a baby causes discomfort because your infant can not digest all of the food you have fed them.
 Other side effects of overfeeding are newborn GERD, excessive gas from swallowing too much air during a feeding, excessive spit up or colic.
 It can also cause underfeeding in older infants because not all babies will complain if they are being fed less, they will just sleep more and gain slowly.

 Babies give cues when they are full, whether they are nursing at the breast or using a bottle: